MSU-Hsu-Lab/sibling-variation-paper-2022/README.md

 # sibling-variation-paper-2022
-Public reference repo for the paper "Sibling Variation in Phenotype and Genotype: Polygenic Trait Distributions and DNA Recombination Mapping with UK Biobank and IVF Family Data".
+This is the public reference repo for the paper "Sibling Variation in Phenotype and Genotype: Polygenic Trait Distributions and DNA Recombination Mapping with UK Biobank and IVF Family Data".